Orange Collective

 At the same time, the cost of using shortcuts has gone up.
 The NYT v.
 OpenAI suit, the YouTube transcript controversy, and the EU AI Act have collectively pushed legal, brand, and procurement teams to demand explicit licensing and audit-ready documentation before a dataset can enter pre-training.[3]
 [4] [8]

-Surge AI raise (reported)
+Surge AI raise talks

 Why Now

-Four forces hit at once.
+Five forces hit at once.
 Rights-cleared multimodal data is the convergence trade.

 Public data ran out and procurement teams stopped looking the other way.